 - Developing Scalable, Economic, and Consumer-Accepted Pest Management Practices.

-Even if you are unable to attend the workshop in person, we value your feedback!
+Even if you were unable to attend the workshop in person, we value your feedback!
 If you have ideas or input to contribute, feel free to send them to firstname.lastname@example.org.